swissup/swissup.github.io/m2/extensions/speculation-rules/index.md

 ### Description

-Speculation rules take the form of a JSON structure that determine what resources should be prefetched or prerendered by the browser.
+Speculation rules take the form of a JSON structure that determines what resources should be prefetched or prerendered by the browser.
 This is part of the [Speculation Rules API](https://developer.mozilla.org/en-US/docs/Web/API/Speculation_Rules_API)

 The [Speculation Rules API](https://github.com/WICG/nav-speculation/blob/main/triggers.md#speculation-rules) is a JSON-defined API developed by Google to enhance the performance of web page loading through speculative loading strategies.
-One more [description](https://developer.mozilla.org/en-US/docs/Web/API/Speculation_Rules_API) by Mozilla MSDN.
+One more [description](https://developer.mozilla.org/en-US/docs/Web/API/Speculation_Rules_API) by Mozilla MDN.

 ### How Does It Work?
 Google's Speculation Rules API is designed to target document URLs rather than specific resource files.
 The Speculation Rules API introduces a more expressive and configurable syntax for specifying which documents should be prefetched or prerendered.